Lesson Spotlight: Literacy Unit

 All projects are digital downloads ready to be edited by students.
 There is clear instruction, which allows students to be self-sufficient and allow teachers to be facilitators.
 I have gotten positive feedback from teachers who have used some of my visual literacy units.
 Here is some fabulous comment about my quotes' unit "Thank you!
 What a great resource!"
 Another teacher asked if I have more units like that.

 Climax of a Story

 "Literacy is, finally, the road to human progress and the means through which every man, woman and child can realize his or her full potential." ~Kofi Annan

 Try out this lesson with your students to see how easy and fun it is for your students to complete one of my user friendly resources.
 This lesson is dealing with verbs.

 Be sure to review my free resource on how to navigate Google.
 My free resource will give you a better foundation on how to navigate Google Drive, remain organized and be in a position to help students be more efficient with Google.
 It also demonstrates how to create a Google Survey to collect student work.

 After completing this lesson with your students, I would love your feedback on the verbs lesson.
-Fill out the survey and I will randomly draw names for another free digital lesson at the end of April, 2022.
+Fill out the survey and I will randomly draw names for another free digital lesson at the end of each month.
 If you like this lesson, you will love my 9 Literacy Units.
 By allowing students to complete this lesson, you will be able to see how engaged they are as they choose the images and construct meaning from those images.

 I use a lot of lessons that tap into visual literacy and I find that my struggling students are able to complete these assignments independently while they build their understanding of words and their meanings.
 These lessons will empower your students and help contribute to a more positive self esteem.